krstnvt/currency-page/README.md

 ## Setting up

 1. Clone git repository - https://github.com/krstnvt/currency-page.git
-2. Build docker containers using _'docker-compose build'_ command
-3. Bring up docker project using _'docker-compose up -d'_ command
+2. Build and run docker project using _'docker-compose up -d --build'_ command
-4. Run initial migration using _'docker exec **XX** symfony console doctrine:migrations:migrate'_, where **'XX'** is the first 2 signs of the symfony container
+3. Run initial migration using _'docker exec **XX** symfony console doctrine:migrations:migrate'_, where **'XX'** is the first 2 signs of the symfony container
-5. If needed, run _'docker exec **XX** symfony console app:request-exchange-currency-data'_ to manually run the command to obtain currency rates (this command is called automatically every day at midnight)
+4. If needed, run _'docker exec **XX** symfony console app:request-exchange-currency-data'_ to manually run the command to obtain currency rates (this command is called automatically every day at midnight)

 ## Testing